David Stainton's Open Source Projects

 5. censorship injection

-During my work on Honeybadger I have also acted as an advisor for Google in the improvement of their Gopacket library.
-In particular I was coresponding with Graeme Connell with Google and Laurent Hausermann with Sentryo in April of 2015.
-NOTE: I have never been employed by Google; I am an independent security researcher.
+During that work I acted as an advisor to Google on improvements to their Gopacket library (correspondence with Graeme Connell at Google and Laurent Hausermann at Sentryo in April 2015).
+I have never been employed by Google; I am an independent security researcher.

 Python